cailleanC1C/C1C-Recruitment/docs/README.md

 * Ensure the version shown in this index (currently v0.9.5) matches the bot version in the root `README.md`.

 ## Cross-References
-* `docs/contracts/CollaborationContract.md` documents contributor responsibilities and embeds this index under “Documentation Discipline.”
+* [`docs/contracts/CollaborationContract.md`](contracts/CollaborationContract.md) documents contributor responsibilities and embeds this index under “Documentation Discipline.”

+Doc last updated: 2025-10-24 (v0.9.5)